-The percentage driver usage (both for driving holes and for all Par 4s and 5s) for the individual players who qualify for inclusion in the 2016 driving distance rankings on the PGA TOUR is presented in Figure 11.
+The percentage driver usage (both for driving holes and for all Par 4s and 5s) for the individual players who qualify for inclusion in the 2019 driving distance rankings on the PGA TOUR is presented in Figure 11.
 The majority of players use driver more than 90% of the time on the "measured" driving holes.
-In 2016, 22 players (approximately 12%) used a driver on these holes less than 90% of the time, and only 2 players (of 185 listed) used driver less than 80% of the time on driving holes.
+In 2019, 11 players (approximately 6% of 188 listed) used a driver on these holes less than 90% of the time.